ArgusMagnus/ValheimServersideQoL/README.md

 - Fireplaces (including torches/sconces/braziers/etc.)
     - Toggleable: Make all fireplaces toggleable (you can turn them on/off)
     - Infinite fuel: Make all fireplaces have infinite fuel
-- Sort Containers: Automatically sort chest inventories
+- Containers: Automatically sort chest inventories
-- Pickup drops: Automatically put dropped items into chests
+- Item drops: Automatically put dropped items into chests
-- Feed Smelters: Feed/refuel smelters from nearby containers
+- Smelters: Feed/refuel smelters from nearby containers
 - Windmills: Make windmills ignore wind intensity
-- Global Key
+- Global Keys
     - NoPortals: Change the behavior of the NoPortals key to prevent the construction of new portals, but leave existing portals functional

 All of these features can be enabled/disabled separately via config.